Deputy Mayor of London: Livingstone mayoralties

-Johnson mayoralty
+Johnson mayoralties

 After Boris Johnson became Mayor of London in May 2008, he appointed Richard Barnes as his statutory Deputy Mayor, with the specific responsibility for community cohesion and regeneration.
 However, he also gave the title of Deputy Mayor to several other people, each with a specific role: Ian Clement (Government Relations); Kit Malthouse (Policing); and Ray Lewis (Young People).

 Sir Simon Milton, a former councillor, served as Deputy Mayor of Policy and Planning and Chief of Staff to Johnson until his death in office in 2011.
 In May 2011, Sir Edward Lister was then appointed as his successor.
 Richard Barnes ceased to be Deputy Mayor on 4 May 2012, when he lost his seat in the Assembly.
 Victoria Borwick succeeded him in the post.
-Borwick resigned in May 2015, following her election as Member of Parliament for Kensington, being succeeded by Roger Evans.